azrilpramudia/azrilpramudia/README.md

 <strong>About Me :</strong>

-🌱 I’m currently learning **Javascript, Express, React, Tailwindcss**
+🌱 I’m currently learning **Javascript, Express, React, and Tailwindcss**

 ⚡ Fun fact **Play games in your free time and focus on achievements**